A new climate strategy in line with the goals of the Paris Agreement

 Climate and the environment

-We aim to ensure competitive, long-term value creation - in balance with the Paris Agreement.
-We will do this by using our technology and expertise for innovative, competitive, profitable and climate-friendly solutions for our customers and partners.
-At the same time, we will reduce the negative climate from our own operations and from our value chain.
+We aim to ensure competitive, long-term value creation – in line with the ambitions of the Paris Agreement.
+We will do this by using our technology and expertise for innovative, competitive, profitable and sustainable solutions for our customers and partners.
+At the same time, we will reduce the CO2 emissions from our own operations and from our value chain.

-KONGSBERG will in 2021 develop a new climate plan in line with the goals of the Paris Agreement and Norway’s climate plan.
-We will focus on the reduction of carbon intensity in our own business, increase the use of environmentally friendly transport, reduce our own travel, increase the amount of waste recycling, optimize material management and implement a greater degree of circular economy.
-We will also further develop our analysis and reporting of climate risks and opportunities, based on the Task Force for Climate-related Financial Disclosures (TCFD), read more about a specific chapter.
+We will focus on reducing carbon intensity in our own business, increase the use of green logistics solutions, reduce our own travel, increase the amount of waste recycling, optimize material management and implement a greater degree of circularity in our activities.
+We will also further develop our analysis and reporting of climate related risks and opportunities, based on the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).

-In February 2020, Kongsberg Gruppen and ZERO, a Norwegian Environmental NGO, signed a three-year collaboration agreement.
-The main intentions for the collaboration are to increase the shift to renewable and emission-free solutions.
+In February 2021, Kongsberg Gruppen and ZERO, a Norwegian Environmental NGO, signed a three-year collaboration agreement.
+The main intention for the collaboration is to accelerate the shift to renewable and emission-free solutions.